ballerina-platform/module-ballerina-regex/ballerina/Package.md

+**Deprecation Notice:** This library is deprecated and will no longer be maintained or updated.
+We recommend that you migrate to [ballerina/lang.regexp](https://lib.ballerina.io/ballerina/lang.regexp/latest) library for continued support and updates.

 ## Package overview

 This module provides APIs for searching, splitting, and replacing the set of characters of a string.
 These APIs are using a